 Examples of Initial Dex Offerings

-As we already discussed as a brainchild of Binance, the first IDO was on Raven Protocol.
+As we already discussed as a brainchild of Binance, the first Initial Dex Offering was on Raven Protocol.
 The Raven protocol is actually a distributed and deep-learning training protocol for providing cost-efficient, faster deep neural networks training.
 It was listed on June 17, 2019, and held for 24 hours.
 A total of 3% of the token supply was assigned, and the value of each Raven token went up to 0.00005 BNB.

 Another example of IDO was the UMA protocol, an Ethereum-based platform for issuing and trading synthetic assets.
 Recently a decentralized autonomous organization, MahaDAO, announced that they would launch IDO for MAHA, which is their governance token.
 According to issuers, this token regulates the world’s first non-depreciating cryptocurrency ARTH.

 What are the benefits of the IDO model?

 Usually, it is observed that in the token offerings method, as soon as the token sale goes public, private investors buy a large number of tokens for a lesser price.
 They will resell these tokens to the general public gaining a huge profit.
 With the IDO fundraising approach, companies, especially startups, don’t need a centralized exchange and permission to kickoff the fundraising event.
 Also, anyone can organize or participate in IDO, not just private investors.